Citation, DOI, disclosures and article data

-The porta hepatis is a deep fissure in the inferior surface of the liver through which all the neurovascular structures (except hepatic veins) and hepatic ducts enter or leave the liver 1.
+The porta hepatis, also known as the transverse hepatic fissure, is a deep fissure in the inferior surface of the liver through which all the neurovascular structures (except hepatic veins) and also hepatic ducts enter or leave the liver 1.
 It runs in the hepatoduodenal ligament and contains:

-From anterior to posterior, these structures lie in the order of duct-artery-vein thus the hepatic ducts are more accessible in surgery.
+From anterior to posterior, these porta hepatis structures lie in the order of duct-artery-vein thus the hepatic ducts are more accessible in surgery.
 The porta hepatis provides attachment for the lesser omentum.
+It lies between caudate lobe posteriorly and quadrate lobe anteriorly.

 - 1. Standring S, Gray H. Gray's anatomy, the anatomical basis of clinical practice.
 Churchill Livingstone.
 (2008) ISBN:0443066841.
 Read it at Google Books - Find it at Amazon